 Adding a Collaborator

 If you have a developer or partner helping you with your new WordPress site, you may want to add them as a collaborator.
-A collaborator will be able to access your WordPress site without seeing your account details.
+A collaborator will be able to access your WordPress site without seeing your billing details.
 Collaborators also get their own SFTP account, which allows them to modify your site’s files.
 You’ll find more information about collaborators at the Pressable Knowledge Base.

 Cloning Your Site